Z Wave vs Zigbee - Zigbee winner

 Zigbee radio waves on the other hand travel at 2.4 GHz.
 This is the same frequency at which Wi-Fi travels and has the potential to cause some issues.

-However, third party tests have determined that Zigbee has little-to-no impact on Wi-Fi.
-Zigbee sends small and quick packets of data and its products have access to 16 separate, 5MHz channels within the 2.4GHz band.
+However, third-party testing has determined that Zigbee has little-to-no impact on Wi-Fi.
+Zigbee sends small and quick data packets, and its products have access to 16 separate, 5MHz channels within the 2.4GHz band.
 Several of these channels don’t interfere with Wi-Fi at all.

 Ultimately WiFi does affect Zigbee.
 But only in terms of latency – the Zigbee message eventually gets through, but with a 20 to 30 ms delay.
-Negligible to you and I.
+Negligible to you and me.

 Winner